-Rhea, a Democrat, was the representative for Kentucky's 3rd congressional district from 1903 to 1905.
+Rhea was the representative for Kentucky’s 3rd congressional district and was a Democrat.
+He served from 1903 to 1905.

 From Mar 1897 to Mar 1905, Rhea missed 99 of 445 roll call votes, which is 22.2%.
 This is better than the median of 29.3% among the lifetime records of representatives serving in Mar 1905.
 The chart below reports missed votes over time.